ScouseElectron/ESP-SD4/README.md

 This is a project I made to control LED lighting from a Stream Deck using an ESP-01S

-HTTP Setup Page, change SSID/PASSPHRASE select DHCP/Static and enter IP information.
+HTTP Setup Page, change SSID/PASSPHRASE select DHCP/Static, change password and enter IP information.

 Upload to a ESP-01S and connect to the AP to setup WiFi/IP details.